3dproger/To-Mars-Secrets-of-Phobos/README.md

 * R - Reload
 * 1-9 or Mouse Wheel - Change Weapon
 * F1 - Help
-* F9 - Take a screenshot (saved in the game folder)
+* F9 - Take a screenshot (saves in the game folder)
 * ESC - Exit from Help / Pause